 Too much noise makes one sick, this fact is well known and scientifically confirmed.
-In order to increase sound insulation in buildings, we therefore test, research, and improve the sound insulation of constructive components in the Akustik Center Austria – the sound laboratory of Holzforschung Austria, of TGM (Technologisches Gewerbemuseum) and of Technical University Vienna.
+In order to increase sound insulation in buildings, we therefore test, research, and improve the sound insulation of constructive components in the Akustik Center Austria – the sound laboratory of Holzforschung Austria and of TGM (Technologisches Gewerbemuseum).
 In addition to walls, ceilings, and roofs, also doors, windows and other components are examined and further developed in terms of building acoustics.
 Alongside the classical, accredited component tests, we also work on various research projects at a national and international level.

 In the Akustik Center Austria, we carry out building-acoustic examinations for the detection, research, and further development of the sound-insulation properties of components and component nodes.
 Classic sound pressure level measurements are used here as well as intensity probe measurements and vibration analyses using laser Doppler vibrometry.

 The Akustik Center Austria specializes in the inspection of prefabricated components, which means that sound measurements can be carried out very economically.
 However, there is enough space in the test hall at ground level for on-site production and for converting the components.

 The M test stand is available in the Akustik Center Austria for "standard sound measurements" and larger measurement and test programmes.
 Walls and ceilings are installed outside of the test stand in the test frames provided.
 This reduces the test stand occupancy time and thus the costs incurred.
 By rapidly changing the test frames, e.g. up to four wall measurements per day are possible.